Doctor of Psychology in Military Clinical Psychology

 The Need for Military Clinical Psychologists: Some Statistics

-• Due to advances in military medicine and the nature of conflict, there have been significant increases in the number of survivors with severe injuries that require long-term clinical psychological services including medical and rehabilitative psychology.
+- Due to advances in military medicine and the nature of the conflict, there have been significant increases in the number of survivors with severe injuries that require long-term clinical psychological services including medical and rehabilitative psychology.

-• Present an academic record that demonstrates ability to fulfill the academic demands of the program.
+- Present an academic record that demonstrates the ability to fulfill the academic demands of the program.
 Successful applicants typically have a grade point average of 3.25 or higher on a 4.0 scale for undergraduate coursework.

 M.A.
 Degree Options